dell/PyU4V/README.md

 new 84 version when that is released.

 # CONTRIBUTION
 Please do!
-Create a fork of the project into your own reposity.
+Create a fork of the project into your own repository.
 Make all your necessary changes and create a pull request with a description on what was added or removed and details explaining the changes in lines of code.
 If it all looks good, I'll merge it.